appacademy/Module-6-Resources/week_19/Day-4/d4-docker-compose.md

 To use docker-compose, you first create a __docker-compose.yml__ file which describes all of the services, networks, and volumes in your application.

 ---

+### Useful docker-compose CLI commands
+- `docker-compose up`: create all containers, networks and volumes described in our docker-compose file
+- `docker-compose up -d`: same as above, but run containers in detached mode
+- `docker-compose -f <filename> up`: create containers based on a different docker-compose file
+- `docker-compose down`: remove all containers and networks
+- `docker-compose down -v`: remove all containers, networks, and volumes

+---